 DINAN RUE DE JERZUAL

-The infamous and very steep, Rue de Jerzual (circa 15C and 16C), is where time appears to have stood still in Dinan.
+The famous and very steep, Rue de Jerzual (circa 15C and 16C), is where time appears to have stood still in Dinan.
 It is the quaintest part of the town where you will find cobbled streets with half-timbered houses and picture postcard scenes.
 This amazing street is filled with artists, sculptors, bookbinders, engravers, glassblowers and more.
 Beware!
 The climb to the top is not for the faint hearted.
 You might be need a stop or two en-route!

 Take your camera… it’s incredible!